horijon/Multithreading/readme.txt

 Note: Market interfaces like Cloneable, java.io.Serializable https://www.geeksforgeeks.org/marker-interface-java/

-# Concurrency vs Parallelism
-Concurrency:
--> Concurrency means multiple tasks which start, run, and complete in overlapping time periods , in no specific order.
--> Concurrency is the mechanism of executing simultaneously by time sharing/context switching but not at the same time.
-Parallelism:
--> Parallelism is when multiple tasks OR several part of a unique task literally run at the same time,
-     e.g. on a multi-core processor.
--> Parallelism is the mechanism of executing simultaneously at the same time.
-Note: Anyway, we always need to be careful while parallelism, we must maintain consistency on dependent executions and that can be achieved by applying concurrency.

 # Is multithreading useful even on a single processor?
 -> Trivially yes, as a single processor can have multiple physical cores, and a single physical core can have multiple logical cores due to hyperthreading/SMT.